Pest detection: image processing for the beetle project

 We have presented an algorithm for automatic pest detection.
 The presented system is simple and yet efficient.
 Our image processing engineers used image processing techniques to detect the presence of insect pests in the captured image.
 The results and main benefits of the proposed solution are listed below:

-• The algorithms described here allow the inexpensive and scalable detection of colorado beetles.
+- The algorithms described here allow the inexpensive and scalable detection of potato beetles.

 Here are an original set of images.
 Just point at the picture to see results of the pest detection.